the-teachingRSE-project/competencies/competencies.md

 compiled software.-->

 #### ML-RSE
-The development of research software based on \ac{ML} requires specialised theoretical background and experienced handling of appropriate software in order to produce meaningful results.
+The development of research software based on \ac{ML} requires additional specialised theoretical background and experienced handling of appropriate software in order to produce meaningful results.
 This involves knowledge about data analysis and feature engineering, metrics that are involved in \ac{ML}, \ac{ML} algorithm selection and cross validation, and knowledge in mathematical optimisation methods and statistics.
 Here, we use \ac{ML} in a broad sense of machine-based learning including deep learning, reinforcement learning, neuro-symbolic learning and similar.